IBM/ibm-cloud-functions-refarch-serverless-image-recognition/README.md

 Create a [Watson Visual Recognition](https://console.bluemix.net/catalog/services/visual-recognition) instance.
 * Copy the API Key in the Credentials section and paste it in the `local.env` file in the value of `WATSON_VISUAL_APIKEY`

-### 3. Create Cloud Functions
+### 3. Deploy Cloud Functions
+> Choose one of the deployment methods

+## Deploy through the IBM Cloud Functions console user interface

+Choose ["Start Creating"](https://console.bluemix.net/openwhisk/create) in the IBM Cloud Functions Dashboard.
+[Then proceed to this deployment instructions using the UI](README-Deploy-UI.md).

+You can also deploy them directly from the CLI by following the steps in the next section.

+## Deploy using the wskdeploy command line tool

 Make sure you have the right environment variables in the `local.env` file.
-Export them in your terminal then deploy the Cloud Functions using `wskdeploy`:
+Export them in your terminal then deploy the Cloud Functions using `wskdeploy`.
+This uses the `manifest.yaml` file in this root directory.

 ```
 $ source local.env
 $ wskdeploy
 ```

+> You may want to undeploy them later with `wskdeploy undeploy`

 ### 4. Launch Application